 As GTT’s EVP for Platform Operations and Engineering, I lead our business continuity planning at the operational level.
 Ensuring the health and safety of our colleagues is paramount to what we do, together with safeguarding the network performance, reliability and security our clients’ businesses rely on.

-We operate five network operation centers, client service locations and subsea landing stations throughout the world.
+We operate five network operation centres, client service locations and subsea landing stations throughout the world.
 Our network management team has experience with managing many different types of natural disasters — everything from volcanic ash clouds to hurricanes and earthquakes.
 Even so, the coronavirus pandemic has been very different in scale due to its worldwide impact.

 In my 20 years working with business continuity, the pandemic question has always been there, as a potential risk hanging overhead.
 You think it might not ever happen.
 But when we saw how Italy locked down in March, we knew it was time to prepare for implementing our global pandemic business continuity plan in full.